swombat/promptgarage/README.md

 3. Start the application with `bin/dev`.
 4. Visit http://localhost:3000.

-Note: PromptCraft will by default use `redis://localhost:6379/10` for Sidekiq, which should coexist just fine with other Sidekiq apps running alongside it.
+Note: PromptBench will by default use `redis://localhost:6379/10` for Sidekiq, which should coexist just fine with other Sidekiq apps running alongside it.
 If that's no good for you, change it in `config/initializers/sidekiq.rb`.

 ## Rationale